chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The inspection was created before adding its settings flag and required description resource.", "PROJECT NOTE": "Inspections here must have inspectionDescriptions/<ClassName>.html and any referenced settings must exist in PluginSettingsState before use.", "NEW INSTRUCTION": "WHEN create reports semantic errors for inspection THEN add setting and description HTML, then retry" }

+[2025-12-23 14:34] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "search_replace",
+    "ERROR": "Malformed multi-line replace; arguments truncated",
+    "ROOT CAUSE": "The multi-line search/replace payload was not properly escaped and got truncated, so the tool could not apply the change.", "PROJECT NOTE": "Edits were targeting src/test/kotlin/fixtures/FakePopupHost.kt to track greyed-out indices and selection.", "NEW INSTRUCTION": "WHEN change spans multiple lines or contains quotes THEN use apply_patch with explicit diff" }

+[2025-12-23 14:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Used nonexistent JBPopupChooserBuilder method",
+    "ROOT CAUSE": "The SDK lacks setSelectionCheck on JBPopupChooserBuilder, so the call is invalid.", "PROJECT NOTE": "In JbPopupHost.kt, append \"(already exported)\" via renderer and use disabled foreground; to skip greyed items, guard in itemChosenCallback or manage selection via a custom ListSelectionModel instead of unsupported builder APIs.", "NEW INSTRUCTION": "WHEN semantic errors mention unresolved builder method in JbPopupHost.kt THEN remove the call and handle via renderer and itemChosenCallback guards"
+}

+[2025-12-23 14:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Used nonexistent JBPopupChooserBuilder.setSelectionCheck",
+    "ROOT CAUSE": "The project’s IntelliJ SDK does not provide setSelectionCheck on JBPopupChooserBuilder.", "PROJECT NOTE": "In JbPopupHost.kt, add the '(already exported)' suffix via the renderer.
+To skip greyed-out items, do not call setSelectionCheck; instead, handle skipping in onChosen or preselect the first non-greyed item before showing the popup.", "NEW INSTRUCTION": "WHEN JBPopupChooserBuilder method is missing in SDK THEN avoid it and handle in renderer/onChosen" }

+[2025-12-23 14:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved 'setSelectionCheck' in JBPopupChooserBuilder",
+    "ROOT CAUSE": "The IntelliJ SDK in this project does not provide setSelectionCheck; a non-existent API was used.", "PROJECT NOTE": "In JbPopupHost.showChooserWithGreying, rely on the renderer for '(already exported)' text and disabled color; to skip greyed items, preselect the first non-greyed item or ignore greyed choices in the chosen-callback rather than calling missing builder methods.", "NEW INSTRUCTION": "WHEN builder method is an unresolved reference THEN remove it and implement behavior via callbacks" }